JTA Cutting Riverside Trolley Service

 In the Summer of 2010, the Jacksonville Transportation Authority expanded the Riverside Trolley from its then current terminus of Five Points to the Shoppes of Avondale.
 Prior to the relaunch, MetroJacksonville.com Board Members expressed concerns about the headways, route and service periods, and felt the service wouldn't be successful because of these issues.
 Wednesday, JTA announced that the Riverside Trolley would return to its previous terminus at Five Points, citing the neighborhood's failure to embrace the service.

-Published September 23, 2011 in Transit - MetroJacksonville.com
+Published September 23, 2011 in Transportation - MetroJacksonville.com

 Riverside Trolley History